Constructing Genetic Risk Scores: Robust Bayesian Approach through Projected Summary Statistics and Flexible Shrinkage: Numerical Studies

-We compare the performance of PRS-Bridge, LDpred2, and PRS-CS through data analyses on six complex human traits and five disease outcomes.
-We first applied the methods to the data from UK Biobank to develop PRS for six continuous traits, including body mass index (BMI), resting heart rate (RHR), high-density lipoprotein cholesterol (HDL), low-density lipoprotein cholesterol (LDL), apolipoprotein A1 (APOEA), and apolipoprotein B (APOEB).
-Specifically, we split the 319,342 unrelated European individuals from UK Biobank into three sets: (1) a training set (90\%, N = 287,285), on which we ran the discovery GWAS to obtain summary-level association statistics; (2) a tuning set ($N_{\text{tun}} = 16,028$), which we used to select tuning parameters; and (3) a validation set ($N_{\text{val}} = 16,029$), on which we reported the prediction $R^2$ of the methods.
+We now apply the three Bayesian PRS methods and additionally Lassosum to data from UK Biobank to develop PRS for six continuous human traits: BMI, resting heart rate, high-density and low-density lipoprotein cholesterol, apolipoprotein A1, and apolipoprotein B. We take 319,342 unrelated European individuals from UK Biobank and use 90/5/5\% of the data as: a training set of 287,285 individuals to obtain summary data; a tuning set of 16,028 individuals to select tuning parameters; and a validation set of 16,029 individuals to calculate out-of-sample prediction $R^2$.
+We adjust for age, gender, and the top 10 genetic principal components besides genotype.
+To assess how the choice of external reference data affects PRS methods' performance, we implement each method using two different data sources, UK Biobank or 1000G, for estimating the LD matrix.